tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 There's really only three real parts:

 1. The DNA of the Virus
-2. Protein Coat
+2. The Protein Coat
-3. Envelope
+3. The Envelope

-The Core Genetic Material is the 'brain' of the virus and decides how and what the virus will do.
-This *Core Genetic Material* can be either DNA (Deoxyribonucleic Acid) or RNA (Ribonucleic Acid).
+The DNA (Deoxyribonucleic Acid) is the 'brain' of the virus and decides how and what the virus will do.
+There are viruses that have RNA (Ribonucleic Acid) instead.
 The difference is not important to us right now.